 The Code of Practice requires disclosure of material transactions with 'related parties' - bodies or individuals including key management / personnel that have the potential to control or influence the Authority or to be controlled or influenced by the Authority.
-For 2021/2022 the appropriate items are as follows:
+For 2022/2023 the appropriate items are as follows:

-- UK Government has effective control over the general operations of the Authority it is responsible for providing the statutory framework within which the Authority operates; provides the majority of its funding in the form of grants (Revenue Support Grant and other specific grants) and redistributed non-domestic rates - (£18,777k) (PY (£18,513k)). - Members of the Authority have direct control over the Authority's financial and operating policies.
-They have been asked to provide information regarding Related Party transactions and the table above in Note 8 has been populated with all the relevant information received. - Officers of the Authority have been asked to provide information regarding Related Party transactions and the table above in Note 10 has been populated with all the relevant information received. - Other local authorities: - Bristol City Council as a billing Authority responsible for collecting council tax & business rates on behalf of the Fire Authority for its area (£11,791k) (PY (£11,800k)).
-Also is a provider of financial services to the Fire Authority £231k (PY £229k). - Bath & North East Somerset Council as a billing Authority responsible for collecting council tax & business rates on behalf of the Fire Authority for its area (£5,721k) (PY (5,735k)) and as the Authority responsible for administering the Avon Pension Fund, with contributions paid over in respect of Fire Authority employees and payments in respect of the Firefighters' pension scheme £23,091k (PY £18,192k). - North Somerset Council (£6,626k) (PY (£6,403k)) and South Gloucestershire Council (£8,896k) (PY(£8,736k)) as billing authorities responsible for collecting council tax and business rates on behalf of the Fire Authority for their areas. - Other public bodies: - Public Works Loan Board provides a long-term loan and the cost of servicing this debt is £221k (PY £221k). - Police and Crime Commissioner for Avon and Somerset own the premises of the Authority's headquarters and the cost of the service charge is £251k (PY £210k).
+- UK Government has effective control over the general operations of the Authority it is responsible for providing the statutory framework within which the Authority operates; provides the majority of its funding in the form of grants (Revenue Support Grant and other specific grants) and redistributed non-domestic rates - (£19,822k) (PY (£18,777k)). - Members of the Authority have direct control over the Authority's financial and operating policies.
+They have been asked to provide information regarding Related Party transactions and the table above in Note 8 has been populated with all the relevant information received. - Officers of the Authority have been asked to provide information regarding Related Party transactions and the table above in Note 10 has been populated with all the relevant information received. - Other local authorities: - Bristol City Council as a billing Authority responsible for collecting council tax & business rates on behalf of the Fire Authority for its area.
+Income of (£11,695k) was received plus an accrued amount of £111k (PY (£11,791k) & £798).
+Also is a provider of financial services to the Fire Authority £245k (PY £231k). - Bath & North East Somerset Council as a billing Authority responsible for collecting council tax & business rates on behalf of the Fire Authority for its area.
+Income of (£5,720k) was received plus accrued amount of (£283) ((PY (5,721k) & £101k) and as the Authority responsible for administering the Avon Pension Fund, with contributions paid over in respect of Fire Authority employees and payments in respect of the Firefighters' pension scheme £20,925k (PY £23,091k). - North Somerset Council as billing authorities responsible for collecting council tax and business rates on behalf of the Fire Authority for their areas.
+Income of (£6,696k) was received plus accrued amount of (£171k) (PY (£6,626k( & (£38k)) - South Gloucestershire Council as billing authorities responsible for collecting council tax and business rates on behalf of the Fire Authority for their areas.
+Income of (£8,887k) was received plus accrued amount of £365k (PY(£8,896k) & £452k)